WEGH

-WEGH (107.3 FM, "Eagle 107") is a commercial FM radio station licensed to serve Northumberland, Pennsylvania.
+WEGH (107.3 FM, "Eagle 107") is a commercial radio station licensed to serve Northumberland, Pennsylvania.
 The station is owned by Sunbury Broadcasting Corporation and broadcasts a classic rock format.

 WEGH airs Bucknell University Bison football and basketball games, Selinsgrove Area High School Seals football games and Philadelphia Eagles football.
-New in the Spring of 2020 is the addition of Philadelphia Phillies Baseball.
+New in the spring of 2020 is the addition of Philadelphia Phillies Baseball.

 History

 Originally assigned the WAFH call sign by the FCC in 1993, the station signed on for the first time in 1994 as WKOK-FM, simulcasting the programming of WKOK.
 On March 10, 1998, the station's call sign was changed to WEGH and one month later, on April 18, the station re-branded as Eagle 107 with its "Rock ‘N Roll for Adults" slogan.